Workers' compensation insurance is designed to benefit both employers and their employees.

 Fortunately for Colorado businesses, the state enjoys one of the lower rates for workers' comp insurance.

-In 2021, the average cost of workers’ compensation insurance in Colorado was $0.86 per $100 in earnings.
+According to the latest data from the National Academy of Social Insurance, the average cost of workers’ compensation insurance in Colorado is $0.71 per $100 in payroll.
 This rate compares well with Alaska’s, the highest in the country, at about $2.32 per $100 earnings.

 Policy costs vary from business to business due to factors including but not limited to: